MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reference.md

 ### See also: aXe extension

-You may prefer to use the [aXe extension][ChromeWebStoreAxe] rather than the **Audits** tool.
+You may prefer to use the [aXe extension][ChromeWebStoreAxe] rather than the **Lighthouse** tool.
-The aXe extension generally provides the same information, since it is the underlying engine that powers the Audits panel.
+The aXe extension generally provides the same information, since it is the underlying engine that powers the Lighthouse tool.
 The aXe extension has a different UI and describes audits slightly differently.
-One advantage that the aXe extension has over the **Audits** tool is that it enables you to inspect and highlight failing nodes.
+One advantage that the aXe extension has over the Lighthouse tool is that it enables you to inspect and highlight failing nodes.

 :::image type="complex" source="../media/accessibility-devtools-extension-axe-panel.msft.png" alt-text="The aXe extension" lightbox="../media/accessibility-devtools-extension-axe-panel.msft.png":::
    The aXe extension